ANXIETY, STAGE FRIGHT, AND OTHER PSYCHOLOGICAL STRESSORS IN THE 21ST CENTURY

-I bring my unique background and education in mental health and music to my work as well as my passion and experience about coping with performance anxiety, the psychological impact of COVID-19 on self-esteem and careers, and the value of music in mental life and in promoting social justice.
+I bring my unique background and education in mental health and music to my work as well as my passion and experience in coping with performance anxiety, career choice, the psychological impact of COVID-19 on self-esteem and careers, and the value of music in mental life and in promoting social justice.

-I have treated countless individuals over many years and helped them discover barriers to feeling competent so that they can pursue and fulfill their professional and personal dreams.
+I have worked with countless individuals over many years and helped them discover barriers to feeling competent so that they can pursue and fulfill their professional and personal dreams.

-I offer you confidential sessions in my private office where we explore your concerns, what causes your psychological distress, and come to understand how your past experiences effect your present life.
+Confidential sessions where we explore your concerns, what causes your psychological distress, and come to understand how your past experiences influence your present life.

 The Gertrude and Ernst Ticho Award and Lecture, The American Psychoanalytic Association, Washington, D.C.